google/tcp_killer/README.md

 ```

 ## Dependencies

+### lsof

+This program uses [lsof](https://en.wikipedia.org/wiki/Lsof) to find the process and socket file descriptor associated with a given TCP connection.

+lsof can be installed via your package management system (for example, `sudo apt-get install lsof`).

+### frida

 This program uses the [frida](https://www.frida.re/) framework to perform code injection.

 Frida can be installed as follows: `sudo pip install frida`